HanssonMagnus/HanssonMagnus.github.io/_posts/2018-01-12-How-to-get-a-job-101.md

 If you are applying to jobs where you are supposed to code I would definitely include my GitHub profile in the resume.
 If you do not have any repos it is time to create them.
 I regret that I didn't use GitHub more frequently during uni, that would have saved some work.
 Also some of the projects I did back then will never be repeated.

+## They ask for a lot of advanced skills!
+A lot of job ads within data science, ML etc are asking for a lot of advnaced qualifications.
+You will of course feel that if you have a totally different background than they ask for, it might not be worth the time to apply.
+But if you have one or a couple of the skills they are asking for, then you might very well get the job!
+Sometimes a company doesn't even know what they want or need.
+If you look past what they are writing in the qualifications and try to understand the problems they try to solve, then you can write a much better letter.

+Also, don't be afraid of admitting that you do not have all the skills that they are looking for, but state clearly that you would be more than happy to learn.
+I wrote in a lot of my letters that if they wanted me to learn some skill before I start that would be no problem.

 ## Overall attitude when applying for jobs